 Sharron has always experimented with materials and techniques to capture colour, light and the initial feeling of a moment and place.
 In 2001, she was chosen one of five finalists in the Western Division of the RBC and Canadian Art Magazine's Contemporary Art Competition held at the Harrison Gallery in Vancouver, British Columbia, Canada.

 Water is often a prominent feature in her paintings.
 She has painted "en plein air" on Northern lakes and Caribbean Islands.
 The developments in acrylic paints and mediums has enabled her work to become more expressive and abstract.
 Her latest interest is landscape reflected in water.
 Her work is informed by contemporary painters like Agnes Martin and Gerhard Richter.

-Sharron can be found most afternoons in her studio at 160 Company Avenue in Fort.
+Sharron can be found most afternoons in her studio on Echo Lake near Fort.
 Qu'Appelle.
-Her work is represented by the Assiniboia Gallery in Regina.
 For general enquiries click here.